 Welcome to Oregon's High Desert

-Yes, it’s uncommonly beautiful, but beauty is just the beginning of the desert’s charm.
-With ample recreational opportunities, significant cultural touchstones, and a wide array of plants and wildlife, Oregon’s high desert is truly world-class.
+With natural beauty, abundant solitude, ample recreational opportunities, significant cultural touchstones, and a wide array of plants and wildlife, Oregon’s high desert is truly world-class.
 Even more remarkable, much of Oregon’s desert is public land, owned by all Americans equally.

 Come, explore the desert alongside Oregon Natural Desert Association and see for yourself how unique and wild this place is.